 Where You Live.
 Population density and the number of vehicles on the road are two other important factors that contribute to your insurance costs.
 As people and cars vie for limited space on the road, accidents are more likely to happen.
 Territories (a town, a large city, a county, or some defined geographical subdivision) are rated based on the losses, or "risk" profiles, for such areas.
 Premiums are weighted by the record of insurance losses, such as accidents, theft, and vandalism, as well as the history of police enforcement of traffic laws in each given territory.

 Your Vehicle.
-Certain cars may cost more than others to insure, depending on a variety of factors.
-Vehicles will generally be more costly to insure if they: are more expensive; are of a make or model that is a high theft risk; carry lower safety ratings; or cost more to repair.
-A common question for many policy-holders is, "Why isn't my policy premium going down as my car gets older?"
-Premiums tend not to decrease because liability concerns remain the same regardless of the age of your car; furthermore, the costs to fix an older car are generally comparable to the expense of repairing a newer vehicle.
+Certain cars cost more than others to insure, depending on a variety of factors.
+Vehicles will generally be more costly to insure if they: are more expensive; a make or model that is at high risk for theft; carry lower safety ratings; or cost more to repair.
+A common question is, "Why isn't my policy premium going down as my car gets older?"
+Premiums tend not to decrease because liability concerns remain the same regardless of the age of your car.

 In summary, it is the driver's record, his or her vehicle, and its use that set the basis for calculating auto insurance premiums.
 Some of these factors may or may not be in your control.
 To understand what is in your control—and how to use it to your advantage — feel free to call or e-mail us.